pauljonescodes/Rutgers-University-Notes/Philosophy/Theory of Knowledge.md

 all other beliefs from.
 Examples of beliefs that might be non-inferentially justified are ones formed immediately by perception, like Henry noticing the barn in papiere-mache barn country.
-Or perhaps the subject $S$ noticing the truth of a mathematical proof is becoming immediately acquainted with truth.
+Or perhaps the subject *S* noticing the truth of a mathematical proof is becoming immediately acquainted with truth.

 As these two examples show, there are different ways that a belief could be non-inferentially justified.
-For instance, some foundationalists think that $S$'s belief that $P$ is non-inferentially justified if and only if $S$'s believing that $P$ entails that $P$ is true, which is called infalliblism.
+For instance, some foundationalists think that *S*'s belief that *P* is non-inferentially justified if and only if *S*'s believing that *P* entails that *P* is true, which is called infalliblism.
 This would mean that everything that is necessarily true is non-inferentially justified, which is unlikely.
-This is unlikely because imagine that $S$ is presented and accepts the proof Euler's formula.
+This is unlikely because imagine that *S* is presented and accepts the proof Euler's formula.
 It is not tempting to say that this is non-inferentially justified belief.
 Furthermore, the connection between truth and belief is so strong that skepticism likely follows from this theory.

 There is also "acquaintance foundationalism."
 Its formal definition is:

-> $S$ is non-inferentially justified in believing that $P$ if and only
+> *S* is non-inferentially justified in believing that *P* if and only
-> if $S$ is directly acquainted with the fact that $P$, her thought that
+> if *S* is directly acquainted with the fact that *P*, her thought that
-> $P$, and the relation of correspondence between the fact and the
+> *P*, and the relation of correspondence between the fact and the
 > thought.

-This theory suffers from an issue when $S$ is presented with something like a "many speckled hen."
-Imagine that the hen has 47 speckles. $S$ is directly acquainted with the fact that the hen has 47 speckles when the hen comes in to her visual experience, and $S$ has the thought (in some way) that the hen has 47 speckles.
-Yet, despite this, unless $S$ is "rain man", she likely does not *know* that the hen has 47 speckles, despite this acquaintance.
+This theory suffers from an issue when *S* is presented with something like a "many speckled hen."
+Imagine that the hen has 47 speckles. *S* is directly acquainted with the fact that the hen has 47 speckles when the hen comes in to her visual experience, and *S* has the thought (in some way) that the hen has 47 speckles.
+Yet, despite this, unless *S* is "rain man", she likely does not *know* that the hen has 47 speckles, despite this acquaintance.